espressif/esp-idf/docs/en/get-started/index.rst

 Step 9.
 Flash onto the Device
 =============================

-Flash the binaries that you just built (bootloader.bin, partition-table.bin and hello-world.bin) onto your {IDF_TARGET_NAME} board by running:
+Flash the binaries that you just built (bootloader.bin, partition-table.bin and hello_world.bin) onto your {IDF_TARGET_NAME} board by running:

 .. code-block:: bash